nspcc-dev/neo-go/docs/cli.md

 ### Starting a node

-To start Neo node on private network use:
+To start Neo node on private network, use:

 ```
 ./bin/neo-go node
 ```

-Or specify a different network with appropriate flag like this:
+Or specify a different network with an appropriate flag like this:

 ```
 ./bin/neo-go node --mainnet
 ```

-By default, the node will run in foreground using current standard output for logging.
+By default, the node will run in the foreground using current standard output for logging.

 ### Restarting node services